mollyic/MRI_qa/README.md

 If there are review files in the output directory or in your MongoDB database, select the session to resume entering the corresponding number.

  ```
 1. MRIrate_session-03-08-2021_162134
 2. MRIrate_session-06-08-2021_150826
 3. MRIrate_session-09-08-2021_190512
 Enter session number to resume:
  ```

 ### Force new session

-To start a new session when previous ratings exist the *-new* argument should be entered in the command line.
-This will recreate the config file from scratch meaning the mandatory arguments of 'bids_dir' and 'viewer' must be entered.
+To start a new session when previous ratings exist the *'-new'* argument should be entered in the command line.
+This will recreate the config file from scratch meaning the mandatory arguments of *'bids_dir'* and *'viewer'* must be entered.

 ```
 python3 mriqa.py --bids_dir path/to/bids/files --viewer itksnap -new